mhoemmen/wg21-proposals/movable-box/movable-box.md

 so we use the term "copy-constructible-from-bytes."

-We define a *copy-constructible-from-bytes class* (analogously to [class.prop] 1) to be either an aggregate whose destructor is not user-provided, or to be any class
+We define a *copy-constructible-from-bytes class* (analogously to [class.prop] 1) to be any class

-* that has at least one eligible copy constructor, move constructor, copy assignment operator, or move assignment operator,
+* that has at least one eligible copy constructor,

+* where each eligible copy constructor is trivial,

-* where each eligible copy constructor and move constructor is trivial, and
+* where each eligible move constructor, if present, is trivial, and

 * that has a trivial, non-deleted destructor.

 We define *copy-constructible-from-bytes types* to be scalar types, copy-constructible-from-bytes class types, array of such types, or cv-qualified versions of these types.
-Trivially constructible types are also trivially copy-constructible, but not necessarily the other way around.
+Trivially constructible types are also copy-constructible-from-bytes, but not necessarily the other way around, as our _`movable-box`_ example shows.
-Our lambda example that captures a single `int` by value would be trivially copy-constructible, even though it is not trivally copyable.

 ### Copy-constructible-from-bytes types are implicit-lifetime types